 Coast to Coast Middle Preview Loop 1

 Middle Preview Loop 1 begins near US 127 just north of Harrison.
 There are several convenience stores nearby that you should be able to park at as well as grab snacks for the road.
 The Leota Lodge Motel is in Harrison and offers inexpensive rooms if you wish to stay the night and park your car there.
-The route is 80 miles and has a bit more elevation than the start loop.
-It begins by heading directly east for some time and takes the most efficient path to get to where it joins the course.
-At mile 27 you’ll pass through Whitestar where there’s a good convenience store for snacks.
-You’ll be on M-61 for about 5 miles after than before making the final turn south to meet up with the course proper.
-Once you arrive at the corner of Deer and Grim Roads you will officially be on the course and immediately begin working your way back west.
-Around mile 50 of the loop you’ll hit Gladwin where you can find convenience stores.
-Gladwin is the official checkpoint #1 of the Coast to Coast 210 mile route.
+The route is ~65 miles and has a bit more elevation (just over 2,000’ total) than the start loop.
+It begins by heading directly east for some time and takes the most efficient path to get to where it joins the course but stays on gravel roads for the most part.
+At mile 27 you’ll pass a convenience store on M-30 and M-61 where you can resupply.
+After the c-store you’ll head south on M-30 briefly before jumping onto gravel roads and joining the course proper at mile 32 (corner of Hockaday and Smith roads).
+Around mile 37 of the loop, you’ll hit Gladwin where you can also find convenience stores.
+Gladwin is the official checkpoint #1 of the Coast to Coast 204-mile route.
+The official checkpoint location is on Spring Street at the Gladwin High School.
 From Gladwin onward you’ll begin traversing some quiet backroads and wonderful scenery.
-Just past mile 61 you’ll come across a party store on the corner of Eaton and Hoover roads.
-Stop in and grab a snack or just say hello and let them know you’re out pre-riding the Coast to Coast.
-At mile 70 you’ll get into the first seasonal road of the Coast to Coast 210 mile route.
-Continue heading west until you hit Old US 27.
+This route crosses over itself at Athey Avenue and Arnold Lake Road around mile 52.
+Continue heading north and west until you hit Old US 27.
 Here the course proper continues north then west, but the preview loop will direct you south back to the starting point.

 Middle Preview Loop 2 begins in the small town of Tustin, MI just off U.S. Route 131.
-There is parking near where the White Pine Trail crosses Church St. There’s a Dollar General and a few other spots in town where you can grab provisions before heading out.
-You’ll start out heading dead east for 15 miles before you hit the town of Marion, MI.
-Here the preview loop overlaps, and Marion serves as the official Checkpoint #2 of the Coast to Coast 210 mile route.
+There is parking near where the White Pine Trail crosses Church St. There’s a Family Dollar and a few other spots in town where you can grab provisions before heading out.
+This preview loop is just shy of 80 miles with nearly 3,000’ of total elevation gain.
+You’ll start out heading south on the White Pine Trail to 19 mile road and then dead east for ~15 miles before you hit the town of Marion, MI.
+Here the preview loop overlaps, and Marion serves as the official Checkpoint #2 of the Coast to Coast 204-mile route.
+The official checkpoint location is at the Marion Middle/High School on 20 mile road.
 You’ll turn south and then east again as you continue out to meet the course proper.
-At mile 34 you’ll hit the village of Leota and meet up with the course.
+You may encounter some sandy sections between miles 27 and 32 which will make for good practice.
+Around mile 36 you’ll hit the village of Leota and meet up with the course.
 There’s a small convenience store here for re-supply.
 Now you’ll turn back west and follow the course.
-The route meanders through little used dirt roads until about mile 53 where it crosses the town of Marion again.
+The route meanders through little used dirt roads until about mile 55 where it crosses the town of Marion again.
 Upon leaving Marion you’ll turn north and zig zag on pleasant country gravel roads.
-At mile 74 you’ll leave the course proper and connect with the White Pine Trail which will take you south and back to the start of the loop.
+There are some decent sized hills in this section to take note of (the highest point on the whole course is in this section!).
+At mile 76 you’ll leave the course proper and connect with the White Pine Trail which will take you south and back to the start of the loop.

 Middle Preview Loop 3 actually has two good starting points; Tustin, MI and the corner of M-37 and M-55.
+This preview loop is the shortest at around 54 miles but packs the most adventure into those miles with around 3,000’ of elevation gain and a fair bit of seasonal roads.
 For the purpose of describing the loop we will begin at the corner of M-37 and M-55.
-There’s a large convenice store at the corner of M-37 and M-55 that serves as a good launch point.
-You’ll start out heading south on M-37 a short ways before beginning the trek east to meet the course proper.
-You’ll cross the scenic Pine River on your way east and enjoy some very nice gravel roads all while getting to enjoy some of the hillier terrain.
-At mile 24 you’ll arrive in the small town of Tustin, MI where you can re-supply if needed before turning north onto the White Pine Trail.
-At mile 29 you’ll join the Coast to Coast 210 mile course proper and begin heading back west.
+There’s a large convenience store, Corner Express, at the corner of M-37 and M-55 that serves as a good launch point.
+You’ll start out heading south on M-37 a short way before beginning the trek east to meet the course proper.
+You’ll cross the scenic Pine River on your way east and enjoy some very nice gravel and paved roads all while getting to enjoy some of the hillier terrain.
+At mile 23 you’ll come across Yoders of Tustin which is a great spot to grab a sandwich, baked goods, or a soda (bring cash as they don’t use electricity).
+At mile 24 you’ll arrive in the small town of Tustin, MI where you can re-supply at a Family Dollar if needed before turning north onto the White Pine Trail.
+At mile 29 you’ll join the Coast to Coast 204-mile course proper and begin heading back west.
 Not long after leaving the White Pine Trail you’ll begin experiencing some of the beautiful quiet roads within the Manistee National Forest.
-This section is one of the most scenic on the entire 210 mile route so enjoy it!
-At mile 36 you’ll get to experience one of the more sandy two-tracks and this will be a good place to check your tire pressure and assess your setup.
-After crossing M-55 you’ll continue winding your way towards Caberfae along rolling gravel terrain.
+This section is one of the most scenic on the entire 204-mile route so enjoy it!
+At mile 44.5 you’ll pop out onto a nice, paved road that heads into Hoxeyville.
+At mile 46.5 you’ll come across a church on the south side of the road which will serve as a cut-off point and water re-supply during the event.
 You’ll also get to experience some of the climbs that this section holds, and it’s a good place to check your gearing.
-Upon crossing M-55 again you’ll wind through seasonal roads before re-joining M-37 where the start is just a short ways north.
+Around mile 50 you’ll jump back into some seasonal roads before popping out at M-37 where you’d head north to get back to your vehicle assuming you parked at M-37 and M-55.
 This is the shortest but most diverse preview loop.
-If you only have time to do just one then this should be it.
+If you only have time to do just one, then this should be it.

 Coast Loop+Coast to Coast End Preview